Police officer guilty of manslaughter in soccer star's death - WTMJ

 Monk, 43, said he had been afraid for his life after Atkinson, who appeared to be having a mental health crisis, made threats and smashed a glass door pane.
 He claimed he acted in lawful self defense, first using a stun gun eight times and then aiming kicks at the athlete’s shoulder.
 His boot hit Atkinson at least twice in the head.

-The officer was convicted after a six-week trial.
-Atkinson’s family members said in a statement they were “hugely relieved that the whole country now knows the truth about how Dalian died.”
+The officer was charged after a three-year inquiry and convicted after a six-week trial.
+Atkinson’s family members criticized the length of time it had taken to bring the case to court, but said they were “hugely relieved that the whole country now knows the truth about how Dalian died.”

+“On the night he died, Dalian was vulnerable and unwell and needed medical attention,” the family said in a statement.
+“He instead received violence, and died with PC Monk’s boot lace prints bruised onto his forehead.”

 Jurors at Birmingham Crown Court are still deliberating on an assault charge against another police officer who was Monk’s girlfriend at the time.

 It is extremely rare for police in Britain to be convicted of manslaughter or murder over deaths in custody or during contact with the public.
-According to the charity Inquest, the last such conviction was in 1986.
+According to the charity Inquest, which supports the bereaved in cases of deaths involving the state, the last such conviction was in 1986.
+The group said Monk’s conviction is believed to be the first time a British police officer has been found guilty of the manslaughter of a Black man.

+Atkinson’s death touched off a debate about the increasingly frequent use of Tasers in a country where most police don’t carry guns.
+Government statistics show Black people are more likely to have stun guns used on them than white Britons.

 He scored 20 Premier League goals for Villa and also netted in the 1994 League Cup final in the team’s 3-1 win over Manchester United.
 Atkinson also had spells with Real Sociedad in Spain, Fenerbahce in Turkey and in South Korea.